Top 10 Children’s Stories by Ruskin Bond

 Born in British India to Edith Clarke and Aubrey Alexander Bond, Ruskin Bond completed his schooling from Bishop Cotton School, Shimla.
 While he did move to the UK for a couple of years after graduating from school, he came back to India to eventually settle down in Dehradun.
 A novelist, a freelance writer, an editor, and of course, a storyteller – Ruskin Bond’s books are a delight to read.
 If anything, the fact that this author started off early in his writing career is sure to inspire your creative little one, if he’s got the flair for and an interest in storytelling!

-Rustic, simple, and sweet, these stories by Ruskin Bond will keep your kid engrossed and have him learn a lot about a part of India he may have not seen.
-His stories also explore themes like preservation of nature and the importance of flora and fauna, which make for great lessons for kids to learn.
-Some of the below-mentioned stories have been published in the book Children’s Omnibus, which is a collection of Bond’s best stories.
+Rustic, simple, and sweet, these great stories for children by Ruskin Bond will keep your kid engrossed and have him learn a lot about a part of India he may have not seen.
+His stories also explore themes like the preservation of nature and the importance of flora and fauna, which make for great lessons for kids to learn.
+Some of the below-mentioned stories for kids by Ruskin Bond have been published in the book Children’s Omnibus, which is a collection of Bond’s best stories.
 So, let’s get started then, shall we?

 1. The Blue Umbrella